kavisek/docker-for-datascience/postgres_container/README.md

 You might need to install extra package to get the notebooks within this repo to work.
 This should be pretty easy if you have experience with conda.

+# Loading Sample Data

+You can dowloda a postgres compatible version of the postgres database at the following [Adventure Works Database Link](https://github.com/lorint/AdventureWorks-for-Postgres).

 ### References

+cl

 - https://www.saltycrane.com/blog/2019/01/how-run-postgresql-docker-mac-local-development/
 - https://hub.docker.com/_/postgres?tab=description